 If the UE is configured with a CSI-ReportConfig that contains a list of sub-configurations, provided by [csi-ReportSubConfigList]:

 - The UE expects to be configured with the higher layer parameter codebookType set to 'typeI-SinglePanel' or 'typeI-MultiPanel'.
-If the UE indicates a capability for supporting mixed codebook combination in a slot with [ABC], each sub-configuration can be configured with the higher layer parameter codebookType set to 'typeI-SinglePanel' or 'typeI-MultiPanel'.
+If the UE indicates a capability for supporting mixed codebook combination in a slot with [ABC], each sub-configuration which is configured with portSubsetIndictor can be configured with the higher layer parameter codebookType set to 'typeI-SinglePanel' or 'typeI-MultiPanel'.

 - Each sub-configuration can be configured with an antenna port subset using the higher layer bitmap parameter [port-subsetIndicator] which contains the bit sequence p0,p1,...,pPm-1, where p0 is the MSB and pPm-1 is the LSB, bit pi corresponds to antenna port 3000+i, and Pm is the number of ports nrofPorts configured for the CSI-RS resources(s) within a NZP-CSI-RS-ResourceSet contained in the CSI-ResourceConfig for channel measurement that corresponds to the CSI-ReportConfig.
 A bit value 0 in [port-subsetIndicator] indicates that the corresponding antenna port is disabled for the sub-configuration, whereas bit value 1 indicates that the antenna port is enabled and belongs to the antenna port subset for the sub-configuration.
 For the derivation of PMI, antenna ports corresponding to all bits with value of 1 in [port-subsetIndicator] are mapped to consecutive antenna ports starting at CSI-RS antenna port 3000 in increasing order of the bit position in [port-subsetIndicator].